-And an e-commerce site would obviously be an online store.
+And an ecommerce site would be:

-If creating a content site is the main aim, my advice would usually be to go for the ‘Business’ plan — the ‘Personal’ plan, with its restrictions on integrations, custom coding and popups, really is suitable for the most basic projects only.
+If creating a content site is your main aim, my advice would usually be to go for the ‘Business’ plan — the ‘Personal’ plan, with its restrictions on integrations, custom coding and popups, really is suitable for the most basic projects only.

 The ‘Business plan’ has the added advantage of facilitating basic online selling too — meaning that if you do want to dip your toes into e-commerce, you are good to go with that on this plan.

-If you want to use Squarespace for professional e-commerce purposes, then I would usually ignore all the other plans and head straight for the ‘Advanced Commerce’ plan.
+If you want to use Squarespace for professional ecommerce purposes, then I would usually ignore all the other plans and head straight for the ‘Advanced Commerce’ plan.

 Free trials and discounts